bUnit-dev/bUnit/README.md

 # Razor Component Testing Library
-A prototype of a testing library that renders Razor Components as HTML and compare the result to an expected result, using the [XMLDiff](https://www.xmlunit.org/) library and [Shouldly](https://github.com/shouldly/shouldly) for writing out error messages.
+Prototype testing library that renders Razor Components as HTML and compare the result to an expected result, using the [XMLDiff](https://www.xmlunit.org/) library and [Shouldly](https://github.com/shouldly/shouldly) for writing out error messages.

 **NOTE: Only tested with Preview-6**